Ixcatl/fables_novasophonia/docs/core/items.rst

 ==========
 No matter where a campaign may go, many different crafting materials permeate the worlds.
 Thanks to widespread appraisal magicks, minted tokens are not necessary in most storefronts - instead, metals and other commodities are bartered in their raw forms.
 Thus, **this ruleset does not use traditional RPG currency**; every item you can pick up is a potential trading piece to someone, somewhere.

-Metal Bits
+Bits
 ----------
-For the sake of not overcomplicating one's inventory, all metals are measured in *bits*, which may mix and stack up to 10 as one Light item.
-At a baseline, they do not have any mechanical differences, but higher value metals are easier to carry for trade and crafting.
+For the sake of not overcomplicating one's inventory, all common materials are measured in *bits*, which may mix and stack up to 10 as one Light item.
+At a baseline, they do not have any mechanical differences beyond their item tags, but higher value bits are easier to carry for trade and crafting.

 .. list-table::
     :widths: 12 5 50 12
     :header-rows: 1
     :stub-columns: 1

-    * - Metal
+    * - Material
       - Bit Value
       - Description / Usage
       - Tags
+    * - Wood
+      - 2/1☼
+      - Plain old wood.
+Very common in most temperate, terrestrial areas.
+      - wood
     * - Lead
       - 1☼
       - A heavy, abundant, easily melted metal used for many mundane works.